-The transcript, e-portfolio and practica audits required for applications must be completed after students' completed course grades are available and deadlines for practicum paperwork submission have passed.
+Transcript and practica audits required for applications will be completed after students' completed course grades are available and deadlines for practicum paperwork submission have passed.
 The following is an approximate schedule for review of Professional Standing Applications:

-- June 15-30 review of spring applications

-- July 15-30 review of summer applications

-- January 5-20 review of fall applications
+- June 15-30 review of spring applications - January 5-20 review of fall applications

 The Music Education Area Head notifies applicants for Professional Standing of their status (achievement or denial of full or provisional Professional Standing) via candidates' Fredonia email address.
-Applicants' academic advisors receive a copy of Professional Standing status email messages.
-Reasons for denial or provisional Professional Standing and steps the candidate must take to earn Professional Standing are included in the Professional Standing status emails.
-Candidates who fail to earn Professional Standing must re-apply for Professional Standing in the semester they complete the requirements.
+Candidates who fail to earn Professional Standing must re-apply for Professional Standing in the semester they complete missing requirements.